In the dark about how to choose the best WordPress theme and which one is perfect for your website?

 - It’s best to stay away from WordPress themes that provide a plethora of sophisticated template options.

 With so many WordPress themes out there, it might be difficult to narrow down your options and settle on a single design for your website.
-But if you keep in mind the points we’ll go over now, you’ll be able to choose a WordPress theme that’s tailor-made for your site.
+But if you keep in mind the points we’ll go over now, you can choose a tailor-made WordPress theme for your site.

 Know Your Requirements